Bile Flow: Top 15 Herbs to Support Liver & Gallbladder

 Bile Flow Support™ is a liver support formula that provides your body with nutrients involved in bile flow and fat metabolism, including the bile salts choline, taurine, and methionine.
 The bitter herbs dandelion and celandine are added to allow optimal bile flow and healthy liver function.

-With the addition of guggul extract and inositol hexanicotinate, it supports healthy blood lipid levels already within the normal range.
-This product increases the flow of bile so toxins aren’t remaining stagnant in the liver where they can cause damage.
+The addition of guggul extract and inositol hexanicotinate, supports healthy blood lipid levels already within the normal range.
+This product increases the flow of bile so toxins don’t remain stagnant in the liver where they can cause damage.
 Take two capsules twice daily after meals for optimal benefits.

 Activated Charcoal or GI Detox